A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: The actor: Policy optimization

 Our goal is to solve the optimization problem

-where recall $\mathcal{S}$ is the set of stable policies (c.f.~\cref{stabilizing_gains}).
-Since it is known the optimal policy $K^*$ lies in the interior of the open set $\mathcal{S}$~\cite{fatkhullin2021optimizing}, a necessary condition of optimality is $\nabla J(K^*) = 2E_{K^*}\Sigma_{K^*} = 0$.
-By observing that the covariance matrix from~\eqref{eq:lyap_cov_mat} satisfies $\Sigma_K \succ 0$, we can solve the variational inequality (VI):
+where recall $\mathcal{S}$ is the set of stable policies defined in~\cref{stabilizing_gains}.
+Since the optimal policy $K^*$ lies in the interior of the open set $\mathcal{S}$~\cite{fatkhullin2021optimizing}, a necessary condition of optimality is $\nabla J(K^*) = 2E_{K^*}\Sigma_{K^*} = 0$. \fullver{ A popular approach to minimize the gradient norm is by a gradient descent-type method.
+The \textit{natural policy gradient} (NPG) from the reinforcement learning literature is a type of preconditioned gradient descent, where one moves in the negative direction of the natural gradient $E_{K_t}$ rather than the gradient $E_{K_t}\Sigma_{K_t}$~\cite{kakade_NIPS_01}; the advantages here are the need to only estimate $E_{K_t}$ and possibly faster convergence.}{ By observing that the covariance matrix from~\eqref{eq:lyap_cov_mat} satisfies $\Sigma_K \succ 0$, we can solve the variational inequality (VI):